 At the very least, you should keep making calls while you learn.
 It’s a hard thing to do, but you will get some success eventually.
 That not only motivates you, but will also serve as a learning experience that teaches you what works for you, the product/service and company that you are trying to sell to prospects.

 Your Turn Now: Share your thoughts in the comments.

 – What do you think about cold calling?
 Do you like/hate making cold calls?

-– Do you need help to increase sales?
-Want to talk?
+– Do you need help in increasing outbound or inbound sales?
 Let us know, and we’ll get in touch with you.